huggingface/blog/optimum-onnxruntime-training.md

 * [Azure Container for PyTorch](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/enabling-deep-learning-with-azure-container-for-pytorch-in-azure/ba-p/3650489)

 Thanks for reading!
-If you are as excited as I am about accelerating Transformers, make them efficient and scale them to billions of requests.
-You should apply, we are hiring.🚀

-If you have any questions, feel free to contact me, through Github, or on the forum.
-You can also connect with me on Twitter or LinkedIn.
+If you have any questions, feel free to reach us through [Github](https://github.com/huggingface/optimum/issues), or on the [🏎forum](https://discuss.huggingface.co/c/optimum/).
+You can also connect with me on [Twitter](https://twitter.com/Jhuaplin) or [LinkedIn](https://www.linkedin.com/in/jingya-huang-96158b15b/).